faanross/faanross.github.io/content/posts/course01.md

 {{< figure src="/img/pleasego.gif" title="" class="custom-figure" >}}

-# Virtual Machine Images (iso files)
+# 1.4 VM IMAGES

+Now that you have your hypervisor up and running the next thing we need to do is install our actual virtual machines.
+There are a few ways to do this, you can for example simply download the entire VM and simply import it into your hypervisor.
+This does usually mean that the file you'll be downloading will be quite large, so we'll opt for another approach - using iso files.
+You can think of an iso file simply as a "virtual copy" of the installation disc.
+So instead of importing the completed VM, we will be installing the VM ourselves using the iso.

-Please download the following three iso's:
+So please go ahead and download the following 3 iso's:
-* for the victim we'll use [Windows 10 Enterprise Evaluation 32-bit](https://info.microsoft.com/ww-landing-windows-10-enterprise.html)
+* for the victim we'll use [Windows 10 Enterprise Evaluation 32-bit](https://info.microsoft.com/ww-landing-windows-10-enterprise.html).
+Note that MS will want you to register (it's free), so do so to download the iso OR [click here](https://techcommunity.microsoft.com/t5/windows-11/accessing-trials-and-kits-for-windows/m-p/3361125) to go to a Microsoft Tech Community post with direct download links.
 * for the attacker we'll use [Kali Linux](https://www.kali.org/get-kali/#kali-installer-images)
 * for post-mortem analysis we'll be using [Ubuntu Linux 20.04 Focal Fossa](https://releases.ubuntu.com/focal/).
 Just note here the actual edition 20.04 is important since we'll run RITA on it, which, as of writing, runs best on Focal Fossa.

+Once you've successfully download all three iso images we are ready to proceed.

 Ok so at this point if you have your hosted hypervisor installed, and all three iso's are downloaded we are ready to proceed.

-# VM 1: Windows 10 aka "The Victim"
+# 1.5 VM 1: WINDOWS 10 AKA "THE VICTIM"

 {{< figure src="/img/screamdrew.gif" title="" class="custom-figure" >}}

-# Installation
+# 1.5.1 INSTALLATION

 1. In VMWare Workstation goto `File` -> New Virtual Machine.
 2. Choose `Typical (recommended)`, then click `Next`.